-Highfield is one of the second oldest suburbs in Harare established in 1930.
-It is popularly known as Fiyo in the local pidgin language (slang) is located to the southwest of Harare and is bordered by Waterfalls, Willowvale, Glen Norah and Southerton.It has been labelled as the cradle for African nationalism in Zimbabwe as it was used as a launch pad for the creation of parties which spearheaded the Second Chimurenga.
+Highfield is one of the second oldest suburbs in Harare Metropolitan Province established in 1930.
+It is popularly known as Fiyo in the local pidgin language (slang) is located to the southwest of Harare and is bordered by Waterfalls, Willowvale, Glen Norah and Southerton.It has been labeled as the cradle for African nationalism in Zimbabwe as it was used as a launch pad for the creation of parties which spearheaded the Second Chimurenga.

 It has about 11 government owned primary schools which include Kudzanayi, Rusvingo, Mutasa, Nyandoro, Mhofu etc and has about 6 secondary schools which include [Highfield 1 High School]] which was considered to be an elite school for Africans prior to 1980, Mukai etc.